tuqqu/oxide-lang/README.md

 Structs represent the user-defined types.
 Struct declaration starts with `struct` keyword.
 All struct properties are mutable by default.

 You can make property public with a `pub` keyword.
-Public fields can be accessed from outside scope.
+Public fields can be accessed from outer scope.

 ```rust
 struct StellarSystem {